trinker/qdap/vignettes/qdap_vignette.md

 The <font face="courier">mcsv_x</font> family of functions are utilized to read (<a href="http://trinker.github.io/qdap_dev/mcsv_r.html" target="_blank"><code>mcsv_r</code></a>) and write (<a href="http://trinker.github.io/qdap_dev/mcsv_w.html" target="_blank"><code>mcsv_w</code></a>) multiple csv files at once.  <a href="http://trinker.github.io/qdap_dev/mcsv_w.html" target="_blank"><code>mcsv_w</code></a> takes an arbitrary number of dataframes and outputs them to the supplied directory( <font face="courier">dir = ?</font>).
 An attempt will be made to output the dataframes from qdap functions that output lists of dataframes.
 Note that dataframes that contain columns that are lists must be condensed prior to writing with other R dataframe writing functions (e.g., `write.csv`) using the <a href="http://trinker.github.io/qdap_dev/condense.html" target="_blank"><code>condense</code></a> function.
 By default <a href="http://trinker.github.io/qdap_dev/mcsv_w.html" target="_blank"><code>mcsv_w</code></a> attempts to utilize <a href="http://trinker.github.io/qdap_dev/condense.html" target="_blank"><code>condense</code></a>.

 The <a href="http://trinker.github.io/qdap_dev/mcsv_r.html" target="_blank"><code>mcsv_r</code></a> function reads multiple files at once and then assigns then dataframes to identically named objects (minus the file extension) in the global environment.
-Additionally, all of the dataframes that are read in are also assigned to an inclusive list (name `L1` by defualt).
+Additionally, all of the dataframes that are read in are also assigned to an inclusive list (name `L1` by default).

 <font size="5" color="orange">&diams;</font> **Reading and Writing Multiple csvs** <font size="5" color="orange">&diams;</font>